1947 Gilgit rebellion: Coup d'etat

 The governor, Ghansara Singh, refused the manifesto.
-Brown, along with his group of indigenous personnel under the Gilgit Scouts, mounted a bloodless coup d'état and took control over the region.
+Brown, along with his group of local personnel of the Gilgit Scouts, executed a bloodless coup d'état and took control over the region.
 Taken into custody, Singh was banished to Kashmir.
-Brown then handed over control of the region to the Pakistan.
-Pakistan declared Gilgit Baltistan as an autonomous region under its administration.
-Pakistan avoided absorbing the region to Pakistan as it might be caused reverberations for its claim in Kashmir.
+On November 2, the Pakistani flag was raised on the old tower in the Gilgit Scout Lines, under the command of Major Brown.